data-miner00/book/contents/programming/console-log-alternatives.md

 ### Group Collapsed

-Group collapsed is a method to start a section of console loggings in the console, with subsequent console calls grouped under the parent umbrella until `console.groupEnd` is called.
+Group collapsed is a method to start a section of structured console loggings in the console, with subsequent console calls grouped under the parent umbrella until `console.groupEnd` is called.

 ```js
 console.groupCollapsed('Mysterious Errors')